-In the guide below, we've rounded up everything that we know about Apple's new streaming TV service, which officially launched on November 1, 2019.
+In the guide below, we've rounded up all of the details on Apple's new streaming TV service, which officially launched on November 1, 2019.

 What is Apple TV+?

-Apple TV+ is the name of Apple's new television service that will be home to the original TV shows and movies that are funded by Apple.
-There are more than 30 in the works, with a list available in our dedicated Apple TV show guide.
+Apple TV+ is the name of Apple's television service that is home to the original TV shows and movies that are funded by Apple.
+There are dozens in the works, with a list available in our dedicated Apple TV show guide.

 Apple is aiming to compete with existing streaming services like Hulu, Netflix, Amazon Prime Video, HBO, Showtime, and others with its original content and has brought on huge names ranging from Steven Spielberg and J.J.
 Abrams to Oprah.

-Well-known actors and actresses like Jennifer Aniston, Reese Witherspoon, and Steve Carell are involved in Apple's upcoming TV shows.
+Well-known actors and actresses like Jennifer Aniston, Reese Witherspoon, and Steve Carell are involved in Apple's original TV shows.

 What's Apple's goal with original content?